jonashw/adhd-assistant/README.md

 Sometimes (often?), it's fun to give your mind a bit more slack.
 Letting it fly high can be fun.

-Why?

-Like the physical forces of buoyancy and gravity,  my mind's thoughtful forces are constant.
+> Like the physical forces of buoyancy and gravity,  my mind's thoughtful forces are constant.
 I enjoy many thoughts throughout my days; so many that I tend to (have to?) forget them after a time.
 It would be nice to have a record of my thoughts so that I could retrieve the more valuable/viable ones.
 A major plus would be to use this tool for note-taking with the goal of providing written communication to coworkers.
 I could express ideas in a fashion that suits me, then project the data from that model into standard English for the neurotypicals in my life.

 ## Get started with development